 This post on the Raspberry Pi blog goes into further detail about the BCM2837B0 chip.

-This is the Broadcom chip used in the Raspberry Pi 4 Model B. The architecture of the BCM2711 is a considerable upgrade on that used by the SoCs in earlier Raspberry Pi models.
+This is the Broadcom chip used in the Raspberry Pi 4 Model B, the Raspberry Pi 400, and the Raspberry Pi Compute Module 4.
+The architecture of the BCM2711 is a considerable upgrade on that used by the SoCs in earlier Raspberry Pi models.
 It continues the quad-core CPU design of the BCM2837, but uses the more powerful ARM A72 core.
 It has a greatly improved GPU feature set with much faster input/output, due to the incorporation of a PCIe link that connects the USB 2 and USB 3 ports, and a natively attached Ethernet controller.
 It is also capable of addressing more memory than the SoCs used before.

 The BCM2711 chip continues to use the heat spreading technology started with the BCM2837B0, which provides better thermal management.

 Processor: Quad-core Cortex-A72 (ARM v8) 64-bit SoC @ 1.5 GHz.

 Memory: Accesses up to 8GB LPDDR4-2400 SDRAM (depending on model)